santosh-gaggle/docs/composer.md

 ![logo](https://docsify.js.org/_media/icon.svg ':size=50x100')
 # What is Composer?

-Composer is a dependency management tool for PHP.
-It allows you to declare the libraries your project depends on and manages their installation.
+Composer is a PHP dependency management tool that enables you to specify the libraries upon which your project relies and efficiently handles their installation.

 ## Getting Started with Composer